ESSENTIALS OF DIAGNOSIS

 2. Hypopituitarism without mass lesions

 Congenital combined hypopituitarism occurs in syndromes such as septo-optic dysplasia and in patients with various gene mutations (eg, PROP1 mutations) that cause a progressive loss of anterior pituitary function in childhood.
 Congenital hypogonadotropic hypogonadism can be caused by mutations in any of the many genes that control the production or release of gonadotropin-releasing hormone (GnRH), LH, or FSH.
 Hypogonadotropic hypogonadism also occurs with the syndrome of congenital adrenal hypoplasia.
-Congenital adrenal hypoplasia may be autosomal recessive or X-linked (due to a mutation in the DAX 1 gene), resulting in adrenal insufficiency in male infants or children.
-Prader-Willi ...
+Congenital adrenal hypoplasia may be autosomal recessive or X-linked (due to a mutation in the DAX 1 gene), resulting in adrenal insufficiency in male infants ...